Alabama Qualifying Income Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

-A Alabama Miller Trust (Qualified Income Trust) is an irrevocable trust used to qualify a Medicaid applicant whose monthly income exceeds the Alabama long-term-care income cap of $2,982 per month (CMS January 2026 figures).
+An Alabama Miller Trust (Qualified Income Trust) is an irrevocable trust used to qualify a Medicaid applicant whose monthly income exceeds the Alabama long-term-care income cap of $2,982 per month (CMS January 2026 figures).
 The trust must be drafted, signed, and funded in the same calendar month using the official Alabama Medicaid template (Ala.
 Admin.
 Code r.
 560-X-25-.10 (300% of SSI income limit for institutional and waiver Medicaid); Alabama Medicaid Agency Form 262 / Handout #11 (Qualifying Income Trust packet); federal authority 42 U.S.C. § 1396p(d)(4)(B) / § 1917(d)(4)(B) of the Social Security Act).
 Medicaid eligibility begins the month the trust is funded — there is no retroactive effect, and every month of delay is another month of full private-pay nursing-home cost ($8,334–$8,787/mo in Alabama).
-This guide is the step-by-step operational walkthrough most families need: $129, instant download, money-back if Alabama Medicaid rejects the QIT for a reason traceable to following the kit.
+This guide is the step-by-step operational walkthrough most families need: $97, instant download , money-back if Alabama Medicaid rejects the QIT for a reason traceable to following the kit.

 The step-by-step playbook most Alabama families need to fund a Qualified Income Trust without paying $1,000–$2,500 for an attorney to do what is, in practice, a few hours of paperwork and one trip to the bank.
 Built directly around the official Alabama Medicaid template.
 Informational only — not legal advice.
+But it isn't guesswork: every step is drawn straight from Alabama Medicaid's own published policy, with the citation behind each claim.

 - Built on Alabama Medicaid's own .gov template